 Be it the reduced paperwork or minimal workforce engagement for handling IFTA filing, ELDs can lower the resource involvement by automating most tasks.
 With the operational costs reduced, it becomes easier for the fleet managers to break even and even make profits quicker than expected.

 Not just that, ELDs can also help reduce the overhead costs by helping managers locate better routes, lessen the idling time, manage and maintain vehicles better with fault-code diagnostics, and even increase the driver retention rate courtesy of a better management setup.
-Each of these aspects helps in increase the margin and therefore, the net PAT.
+Each of these aspects helps to increase the margin and hence, the profits.

 Individuals, drivers, and fleet managers who only consider ELD implementation as a way around the mandate need to read through this post with the utmost attention.
 While having an ELD network can readily empower your fleet and make it more compliant, it also allows you to achieve other benefits, including escalated products, newer business opportunities, increased productivity, streamlined operations, and much, much more.

 But then, as a fleet manager or an independent trucker, it is your responsibility to procure devices with advanced telematics, to make the most of the enlisted benefit.
 If you are a fleet manager or an Owner-Operator you can check out this list of Best ELD devices for upscaling your businesses and earn some profits.